 You aren’t allowed to scrape and copy UTU content.

 You aren’t allowed to circumvent any aspect of UTU, including security features and geographic locating functionality.

 You aren’t allowed to engage in shenanigans with UTU Tokens or any other reward mechanism.
 Shenanigans includes (but is not limited to) artificially increasing the rankings of posts, altering or attempting to alter any blockchain transaction, or otherwise manipulating UTU or any of the infrastructure supporting UTU.

 You aren’t allowed to obtain or attempt to obtain access to any UTU server, database, or other infrastructure component.

 Consequences: What Happens When I Break the Ground Rules?

-If you publish a post or do something else that breaks one or more of these Ground Rules, we will delete the offending post from the platform, and you will be given a “strike” for the violation.
+If you publish a post or do something else that breaks one or more of these Ground Rules, we will delete the offending post from the platform, and you may be prohibit from posting.

-Your first strike will result in a warning.
-Successive strikes will result in escalating penalties, from a temporary freeze (referred to as a “Mute”) on your ability to interact with the UTU community up to and including the termination of your UTU account.
+Successive break of ground rules of UTU will result in escalating penalties, from a temporary freeze on your ability to interact with the UTU community up to and including the termination of your UTU account.